Our Founder’s Story

 Half way through chemo!

 From 2014 through 2018, we tried to grow our family.
-Though we were told that we had a 1% chance of getting pregnant naturally, we eventually did!
+Though we were told that we had a 1% chance of getting pregnant naturally, we knew that God can do whatever He wants to do.
+We eventually found out that Brittany was expecting!
 Britt & I were so excited to see the Lord work this miracle after healing me from cancer.
 However, six weeks later, the pregnancy ended when Britt miscarried.
 We were filled with so many emotions.
 We navigated through anger, confusion, and bitterness as we clung tightly to each other and our faith in the Lord Jesus Christ.
-Our ongoing infertility led us to pursue reproductive medical procedures., but these too ended in miscarrying three more children.
+Our ongoing infertility led us to pursue reproductive medical procedures, but these too ended in miscarrying three more children in consecutive miscarriages.
 We didn't know what God was up to, but we trusted Him.
 We had questions about why He called our four babies home before we ever met them but knew, as hard as it was, that He was working for His glory and our good.
-He ministered to our hearts as we ministered to other couples enduring infertility and miscarriage.

 Many months went by as we continued to seek the Lord and desired to grow our family.
 Eventually, He got us both on the same page to pursue private adoption.
-We began fundraising and saving money in Fall 2017 and became an “active” adoptive family in January 2018 (active meaning birth mothers could choose us to parent their child).
-Over the next six months, we were presented to five different birth mothers, each ultimately choosing a different family.
+We began fundraising and saving money in Fall 2017 and became an “active” adoptive family in January 2018.
+Active means birth mothers could choose us to parent their child.
+Over the next seven months, we were presented to five different birth mothers, each ultimately choosing a different family.
 Each time we weren't chosen, we were heartbroken but continued to rest in God's sovereign plan for our family.

-God provided all we needed financially to adopt our daughter.
-In less than 24 hours, He moved within our “village” of adoption supporters, providing the needed $20,000 plus airfare, hotel, and other funds!!
-And within the given timeframe, we made it to California.
-When we met our girl in NICU for the first time, years of heartache, tears, questions, and discouragement instantly dissipated.
-Bella Faith, "Beautiful Faith", had captured our hearts, and we gave God glory and honor and praise for His unending faithfulness!
+And that is exactly what God did through our village in less than 24 hours!
+Two families gave us $10,000 and many others provided funding that covered our roundtrip airfare, nearly three weeks of hotel expenses (they also paid for breakfast vouchers), rental car, daily meals/groceries and other needed funds!
+We made it to California barely before the 48 hour window.
+The next day we met our girl in the NICU for the first time.
+Years of heartache, tears, questions, and discouragement instantly dissipated.
+Our Bella Faith, "Beautiful Faith", had captured our hearts, and we gave God glory and honor and praise for His unending faithfulness!

-All in all, our adoption cost around $60,000.
-We praise the Lord often for our “village” of family and friends who generously gave to our adoption.
+All fees and expenses included, our adoption cost around $60,000.
+We praise the Lord often for our village of family and friends who generously gave to our adoption.
 We expanded our nonprofit in 2020 to help remove financial barriers for adoptive families the Lord has led to pursue adoption through awarding adoption aid grants.
 There are well over 100,000 children waiting to be adopted in our country, and we desire to help as many as possible receive their forever home by making adoption more affordable for adoptive families.

 Leaving Nashville for California